PackersFan/QuidditchSimulator2k17/README.md

 TODO LIST:

-    1. Create functionality to register a new team and insert into Database
+    1. Create functionality to register a new team and insert into Database Status (5/27/17): Rough ability to add team is complete.
+Currently, hard coded values are present for captain, region, and player         count just so the feature could be finished.
+Next step to fully flesh out this is to get players pulled back as well as regions pulled back - both of which won't be too hard to do - then it will be fully implemented (as baseline as it needs to be for now).
     2. Create functionality to draft pre-created players into your team
     3. Create functionality to simulate a game vs another pre-created team